bloominstituteoftechnology/JavaScript-Foundations/README.md

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/pi7Q49mgrZbodiRzM/aXzit9h4ZRp3Si)

 The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
+However, passing the quiz doesn't affect your standing as a BloomTech student whatsoever.
+This is BloomTech testing itself!
 Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Goals